Plant-Root-Soil-Interactions-Modelling/CPlantBox/PLAN.md

 ### Notes / Changelog

 - 2025-08-08: Added Ubuntu amd64 docker test env + runner; curated headless smoke passing; wrote this plan.
+- 2025-08-08: Phase 2 wheel builds are green; pinned static version `2.1.0` for initial wheels to avoid scikit-build-core experimental metadata provider; wheel artifacts now named `cplantbox-2.1.0-...whl`.

+### Appendix — Versioning note (why static now, how to reintroduce SCM later)

+- Why static now
+  - scikit-build-core’s metadata “provider” mechanism for dynamic versioning raised: "experimental must be enabled currently to use plugins not provided by scikit-build-core" in the isolated build container.
+  - We want deterministic, frictionless local wheel builds without enabling experimental flags or relying on VCS metadata in the build env.
+  - Therefore, we set `project.version = "2.1.0"` and keep a simple `plantbox/_version.py` so `plantbox.__version__` is stable.

+- How to reintroduce SCM later (two options)
+  1) Classic `setuptools_scm` (no scikit-build-core metadata plugin):
+     - In `pyproject.toml`: remove the static `project.version`, set `project.dynamic = ["version"]`, add `setuptools_scm[toml]>=8` to `[build-system].requires`, and configure `[tool.setuptools_scm] write_to = "plantbox/_version.py"`.
+     - Ensure Git tags are available in the build context (avoid shallow/metadata-less clones).
+Optionally set `SETUPTOOLS_SCM_PRETEND_VERSION` in release scripts for reproducibility.
+  2) scikit-build-core metadata provider (once stable):
+     - Use `[tool.scikit-build.metadata] version.provider = "setuptools_scm"` with the appropriate non-experimental configuration (when available); drop the static version.
+     - Keep our release helper to create annotated tags; dynamic versions derive from tags.